ironsheep/P2-FLASH-FS/README.md

 # P2-FLASH-FS
-The future home of our Flash FS a filesystem for the FLASH chip on the P2 Edge Module.
+Flash FS - a filesystem for the FLASH chip on the P2 Edge Module.

 ![Project Maintenance][maintenance-shield]